mocha234/meritKeyIn_UMP/README.md

 ### meritKeyIn_UMP

 ## What is this?
-This script save club's secretary's time fby automating participants' details data entry every time after an event(previously done manually)!
+This script save club's secretary's time by automating participants' details data entry every time after an event(previously done manually)!

 ## Preview